anytizer/generate.py/README.md

 # generate.py
-Generic purpose unit tests generator.
+Generic purpose unit tests generator for Python.
 This project assumes that you have prior skills in code generation and unit testing.

     #!/bin/python